-Step inside The Milton & Catherine Hershey Conservatory – the gateway to the fabulous Hershey Gardens opened by Chocolatier, Milton S. Hershey in 1937as Hershey Rose Garden.
+Step inside The Milton & Catherine Hershey Conservatory – the gateway to the fabulous Hershey Gardens Chocolatier, Milton S. Hershey opened in 1937 as the Hershey Rose Garden.
 Highlighting one particular garden would be difficult because they’re all quite spectacular and open to the public 363 days a year.

-Visitors to the gardens can navigate with a map provided at the ticket office adjacent to the entrance.
-You can begin your garden tour at the Historic Hershey Rose Garden located behind the fountain once you pass through the lobby.
+Visitors to Hershey Gardens can navigate with a map provided at the ticket office adjacent to the entrance.
+You can begin your garden tour at the historic Hershey Rose Garden located behind the fountain once you pass through the lobby.

 The Bill Bowman Garden, Children’s Garden, Herb Garden, High Point Garden, Historic Hershey Rose Garden, and the Japanese Gardens will appeal to Everyone, particularly those who have picked up a trowel and attempted to grow and maintain even the smallest garden.
 Hershey Gardens is a thoughtful and eloquent presentation of Milton Hershey’s passion for plants and a reflection of our fascination with gardening and the joy it brings to our lives.